Kanjulv/DermReflect/README.md

 ## Technical Details

 DermReflect is powered by a machine learning model that was trained using Google Teachable Machine.
-The website is developed using HTML and CSS to provide a user-friendly interface.
+The website is developed using HTML and CSS and Agentic AI to provide a user-friendly interface.

 ## Support and Feedback